Launched: 1 February 2014.

 To see who has registered, click here.

-As the date for registration approaches the cost will be finalized and there may be a reduced rate for those who register early.
-Full refunds will be given up to a week before the start of the SouthPole-sium; partial refunds—perhaps— after that.
+Full refunds will be given up to a week before the start of the SouthPole-sium; partial refunds—perhaps—after that.

-No sponsorships, grants, donations, etc., were solicited for the Jaffrey SouthPole-sium.
+No sponsorships, grants, donations, etc., were solicited for the first SouthPole-sium.
 This possibility might be looked at as a way to keep the cost from exceeding £100.
+Any potential donors out there?

-Registration: Registration will commence sometime during June 2014.
+Registration: Registration will commence at the end of June 2014.
 (Check this website for the exact date as it approaches.)
 However, those likely to attend are encouraged to send an e-mail to that effect, without obligation.
 Registration will be on a 'first come, first served' basis.
 If you're not on the list, and the number reaches 100, you'll probably be out-of-luck.

-Registration fees may be paid by US dollar and Sterling checks and probably by PayPal.
+Registration fees may be paid by US dollar and Sterling checks.

 Registration information and Form

-Registration Packet: Each attendee will receive a packet of local information, a list of expected attendees with contact details (for those who wish to make them known), one or more specially produced keepsakes, and any catalogues, papers, etc., that attendees might wish to make available.
+Registration Packet: Each attendee will receive a packet to include an agenda/schedule, a list of expected attendees with contact details (for those who wish to make them known), one or more specially produced keepsakes, and any catalogues, papers, etc., that attendees might wish to make available beforehand.

 Expected numbers: A minimum of 50, and up to but not exceeding 100.
 The smaller the number, the easier it will be to have meaningful discussion with a maximum involvement on the part of the participants.
 This will also simplify logistics, meals, etc. The preliminary budget with a contingency suggests that 75 attendees represents the break-even point and the goal is to break even.
 The organizers/sponsors will not profit from this.

 Honoraria, etc.: None.
-Registration, transportation and accommodation paid for by all participants.
+Registration, transportation and accommodation will be paid for by all participants.
+The only exception is one or two attendees who may have their registration waived in return for services rendered.

 FRIDAY (1 May 2015)